kpanuragh/Gravity-Music/README.md

 - **`MixesService`** / **`PersonalizedMixesService`** — generate "Made For You" mixes entirely on-device; new users get a seeded Discovery Mix so home is never empty

 Stream URLs resolve cache-first: downloaded file (`file://`) → cached URL → fresh fetch via an isolate, modeled by `HMStreamingData`.

+## Disclaimer

+This project is a **personal, experimental app** built for learning and exploration.
+It is not intended for commercial use, monetization, or sale.

+Gravity Music streams audio from **YouTube** using YouTube's internal APIs and [`youtube_explode_dart`](https://pub.dev/packages/youtube_explode_dart).
+It does not host, store, or redistribute any audio or video content — all media is served directly from YouTube's CDN in real time, the same way a browser would.

+Use of this app may be subject to [YouTube's Terms of Service](https://www.youtube.com/t/terms).
+The author takes no responsibility for any ToS implications, misuse, or legal issues arising from the use of this software. **Use at your own risk.**